 It has become common for various companies to extract data for their business purposes.
 However, this is not one of those processes that you can implement in your day to day operations before getting informed.
 For this reason, in this article, we shall go through how web data extraction works, its main challenges, and introduce you to several solutions that can help you as you go further up the data scraping path.

-If you are a not-that-tech-savvy person, data extraction can seem like a very complex and incomprehensible matter.
+If you are a not-that-tech-savvy person, understanding how to extract data can seem like a very complex and incomprehensible matter.
 However, it is not that complicated to comprehend the entire process.

 The process of extracting data from websites is called web scraping.
 Sometimes you can find it referred to as web harvesting as well.
-The term typically refers to an automated data extraction process using a bot or a web crawler.
+The term typically refers to an automated process that is created with intention to extract data using a bot or a web crawler.
 Sometimes the concept of web scraping is confused with web crawling.
 For this reason, we have covered this issue in our other blog post about the main differences between web crawling and web scraping.

-Now, we will discuss the whole process to fully understand how data extraction works.
+Now, we will discuss the whole process to fully understand how to extract web data.

 What makes data extraction possible